 I, together with Kim Won U and Pak Il Pha (Pak U Chon), presided over the meeting.
-At the meeting it was decided to set up organizational, information, and sports and leisure sections within the association and to establish branches in schools and regions.
+At the meeting it was decided to set up organizational, propaganda, and sports and leisure sections within the association and to establish branches in schools and regions.

-Hwang Kwi Hon, who attended Jilin Girls' Normal School and was then in charge of the information section of the children's association, remembers this well.
+Hwang Kwi Hon, who attended Jilin Girls' Normal School and was then in charge of the propaganda section of the Children's Association, remembers this well.

-The children's association embraced all the Korean children in Jilin, including the children of workers, peasants and small and medium manufacturers and merchants, as well as of nationalists.
+The Children's Association embraced all the Korean children in Jilin, including the children of workers, peasants and small and medium manufacturers and merchants, as well as of nationalists.
 The aim of the Association of Korean Children in Jilin was to educate children in the anti-Japanese idea and bring them up to be reliable reserves for the revolution.

-In its programme the children's association made one important task for its members to be to study the new progressive ideas and explain and propagate them to the broad sections of the people.
+In its programme the Children's Association made one important task for its members to be to study the new progressive ideas and explain and propagate them to the broad sections of the people.

-In May that year we reformed the Ryoji Association of Korean Students in Jilin into the Ryuji Association of Korean Students in Jilin.
+In May that year we reformed the Ryogil Association of Korean Students in Jilin into the Ryugil Association of Korean Students in Jilin.

-The Ryoji Association of Korean Students in Jilin had no small number of members and a certain influence.
+The Ryogil Association of Korean Students in Jilin had no small number of members and a certain influence.